 |Frequency on the horizontal axis.
 Intensity on the vertical axis.|

-Noise may be disorganized, but that does not mean it cannot be described.
+Noise might not be ordered, but that doesn't mean it can't be described.
 Frequency is to sound as color is to light.
 We hear different frequencies of sound as different pitches (A, B, C, D, E, F, G; for example).
 We see different frequencies of light as different colors (red, orange, yellow, green, blue, and violet; for example).
-The analogy is not perfect, however.
-The notes of the musical scale repeat themselves for every doubling of freqeuncy (a topic I'll get to soon).
+The analogy is not perfect.
+(What analogy is?)
+The notes of the musical scale repeat themselves for every doubling of frequency (a topic I'll come back to).
 The frequencies of visible light span so narrow a range, they never get a chance to double.
 The frequencies of the notes of a musical scale are related by simple numerical fractions.
 The frequency bands associated with specific color names show no mathematical relationships.
-This anaolgy isn't looking very promising.
+This analogy isn't looking very promising.

-Formally, white noise is a sound with a flat frequency spectrum.
-It transmits power equally at all frequencies.
-Something like this …
+Formally, white noise is a sound with a flat frequency spectrum; that is, it transmits power equally at all frequencies.
+It is a mathematical ideal with a representation something like this …

 So that …

 |p(ƒ) =||the value of the power spectral density measured in W/Hz (used for theoretical discussions) or the relative power spectral density in V2/Hz (what normally gets used in practice)|

 |ƒ =||any frequency of sound in the range of human hearing|

 |P =||the total power output of the source (theory) or some quantity proportional to that (practice)|